 601 West Superior Street | Architect: John J. Wangenstein | Built: 1904 | Lost: ca. 1965

-Despite the big new lounge, the Lenox struggled.
-It changed hands several times, finally becoming part of the Midwestern Hotels chain.
-By 1958 the management struggled financially; at one point its electricity was cut and workers’ salaries withheld.
-The Lenox managed to stay open until 1961 when its sixty-five tenants vacated prior to its demolition as part of the Gateway Urban Renewal Project.
-The Incline Station Bowling Center stands in its place.
+In 1938 the hotel’s first floor underwent a renovation, creating “a new dining and dancing center” and a cocktail lounge that could accommodate 190 customers.
+Unfortunately the Bowery’s population frightened away his intended clientele, and the Lenox struggled.
+Ribenack sold the hotel in the 1940s.
+By 1958 the management struggled financially; at one point the building’s electricity was cut off.
+The hotel managed to stay open until 1961 when its 65 permanent tenants vacated prior to its demolition as part of the city’s Gateway Urban Renewal Project.
+The Incline Station Bowling Center now stands in its place.